If you are a vegetarian…

 - Daal adas (Daal in tomato sauce along with onions and potato)

-- Ash is a category of old dishes in Iran which are more like thick soups.
-There are many varieties of Ash in Iran and each region has a special Ash of their own.
+Ash is a category of old dishes in Iran which are more like thick soups.
+There are many varieties of Ash in Iran and each region has a special Ash.
+This kind of food was the main food in ancient times in Iran.
+The word “Cook” in Farsi means “Ashpaz” which it points to the one who cooks Ash.
+It can show the importance of this type of food in Persian table.

 - Ash Reshteh (legumes, herbs, noodles, served with whey sauce)